Ivane212/Walk-With-Tyson/README.md

 # Credits
 * Social media icons and part of sign up form inspired by Love Running Project.
-* Readme.md inspired by wawaswoods project.
+* Readme.md inspired by Wawas Woods project.
 * YouTube tutorial videos for project ideas and troubleshooting.
 * Content information taken from following websites: Pupford, The Kennel Club, MasterClass Articles and Alltrails.